NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Siphon Magic.md

 * * *

 You gorge upon the magical energies of your foe's blood.
 You regain one expended spell slot that must be of a lower rank than the highest rank spell you can cast.
-You become [[Conditions/Drained|Drained 1]] or increase the value of your drained condition by 1.
+You become [[Drained|Drained 1]] or increase the value of your drained condition by 1.

 *Source: Pathfinder War of Immortals*
 *ORC*